arianecrestani/Movie-List/README.md

 Popular movies

-the Top Rated
+The Top Rated

-available for mobile
+Available for mobile